 Build Environment

-The build environment determines which software is available in the environment when running build tasks.
+The build environment defines the software available during build tasks.

 Cloud Native Build